modio/modio-docs/public/en-us/game-integration/unity/cs-ref.md

 public static async Task<Error> AddTemporaryMods(List<ModioId> tempMods, int lifeTimeDaysOverride
 ```

-Adds the list of mods to mod index
+Adds the list of mods to mod index.
+Use this for mods to persist for longer than a single play session.

 ###### Parameters